News and Updates

 Ugly Boy Flutes

-CHANGES.
-BIG CHANGES.
-COMING VERY SOON.
-For me personally, for the website, for the world of Ugly Boy Flutes, and beyond, changes are afoot.
-A big leap of faith (not the first time).
-Yes, that was a sentence fragment, but I call ‘poetic license’, having been a 10th grade Grammar and Composition teacher. :-) I have much to take care of in a short period of time, which includes a lot of photography and making sound samples (and soon VIDEOS!) as I FINALLY found my Zoom recorder, having dropped down behind my chest freezer in my shop.
-Oopsie!
-I have a good handful of flutes that no one has seen or knows about, so if you read this and are looking for a particular key, email me a the addy below.
-Tomorrow, I’ll be traveling to Townsend, TN for their flute circle at the Heritage Visitor Center.
-Always a great time with great people!
-And the other best part is the leisurely drive through the center of the Great Smoky Mountains National Park.
-2 hours in nature, early enough in the day that traffic is light….until my return trip LOL! ----------------------------------------------------------------- Like fishermen talk about, this is the flute “that got away” many moons ago.
+Hard to believe that the original Ugly Boy came to life July 7th, 2002.
+It was ugly, alright…totally out of proportion to say the least…giant playing holes that salmon could spawn through…and a piece of silver duct tape covering where I whittled through into the SAC…oh, and the block tied on with green sisal as I didn’t have a leather wrap to use.
+But it played.
+LOUD and proud.
+And a bit airy, but I really didn’t know what I was doing.
+But.
+It.
+PLAYED.
+And it started a boiling pot in me that continues to this day.
+Ugly Boy has come a long way.
+I’ll be posting a video I’ll make this morning and talking more about the genesis of the musical seed that started it all.
+Stay tuned! ----------------------------------------------------------------- Like fishermen talk about, this is the flute “that got away” many moons ago.
 Figured you might like to see “Snake-o- pelli” (inlay design up top), an E4 drone in Black Walnut.
 This is a closed-end flute, where the exit holes are underneath the flute and the extended foot is all part of the flute, not added after the fact.
 Corn snakes come in a wide variety of colors and patterns, and I had this idea to carve intertwining heads, which was a real 3-D head-scratcher and slow going as I used a Dremel grinder to slowly establish the forms.
 I used my woodburning tool to carely burn in all the scales, which was quite time- consuming.
 The eyes are good ol’ BBs that I painted black, and the paints were basic acrylics.
 For the underneath side, after I was done, I took dirty fingers and ran them over the white parts to look more realistic.
 So somewhere is this flute that I would love to see again some day… # # # I’m doing my best to stay on top of the MOUNTAINOUS emails full of too much spam, but if you don’t hear from me in a timely manner please gently nudge me again.
 The amount of emails is stupid, and building constantly…I clear out up to 200 junk emails every day, and heaven forbid a skip a day or two.
 Eegads… Browse and enjoy!
 Email with any questions.
 Bob Child weatherflute@yahoo.com